ProFormA/proformaxml/Whitepaper_Task.md

 All restriction types have two optional attributes

--  “max-size” specifies the maximum size of a file in bytes which should be accepted.
+-  <b>max-size</b> specifies the maximum size of a file in bytes which should be accepted.
 Systems which have a stronger limit of the file size should print a warning to the importing user.
 If this attribute is missing, a system default value will be used.
--  "mimetype-regexp" specifies the mimetype by regular expression of files the system should accept (specified regexp language in [regexp-language-restriction] (#regexp-language-specification))
+-  <b>mimetype-regexp</b> specifies the mimetype by regular expression of files the system should accept (specified regexp language in [regexp-language-restriction] (#regexp-language-specification))

 #### Archive restriction

- - "unpack-files-from-archive" specifies if uploaded archives (zip/jar) should be unpacked automatically.
+ - <b>unpack-files-from-archive</b> specifies if uploaded archives (zip/jar) should
+   be unpacked automatically.
 If it is set to *false,* no extraction takes place and the archive is used as it is.
  - the filename of the uploaded archive must match "allowed-archive-filename"